akaliutau/cs-problems/readme.md

 Overview
 ===========

 The package <b> org.problems </b> contains solutions of some easy-, medium- and hard-level problems published on https://leetcode.com web-site.
-All solutions are grouped by categories.
+All solutions are grouped by categories (total 35).
 Some problems are taken from other sites, such as hackerrank.com, etc

-Total 600+ problems have been solved
+Total 600+ problems have been solved.

-The links to my page are:
+The links to my profiles are:

 Leetcode - https://leetcode.com/akalu/